 This peptide is used to specifically block Survivin (71G4) Rabbit mAb #2808 reactivity.

 The quality of the peptide was evaluated by reversed-phase HPLC and by mass spectrometry.
-The peptide blocks Survivin (71G4) Rabbit mAb #2808 by immunohistochemistry.
+The peptide reacts with Survivin (71G4) Rabbit mAb #2808 by dot blot.

 Survivin is a 16 kDa anti-apoptotic protein highly expressed during fetal development and cancer cell malignancy (1).
 Survivin binds and inhibits caspase-3, controlling the checkpoint in the G2/M-phase of the cell cycle by inhibiting apoptosis and promoting cell division (2,3).
 This regulatory process requires the phosphorylation of survivin at Thr34 by p34 cdc2 kinase (4).
 Gene targeting using a Thr34 phosphorylation-defective survivin mutant, as well as antisense survivin, have been shown to inhibit tumor growth (5,6).